HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: HyPER-GAN

 \section{HyPER-GAN}

-The HyPER-GAN method includes four phases as illustrated in Fig. \ref{fig:flowchart}, namely the datasets and preprocessing, the real-world dataset indexing, the training, and the photorealism enhancement phases.
+The HyPER-GAN framework includes four phases, as illustrated in Figure \ref{fig:flowchart}, namely the datasets and preprocessing, the real-world dataset indexing, the training, and the photorealism enhancement phases.
 These are detailed in the following subsections.